Vehmloewff/reactive-assignments/README.md

 $foo.set(`baz`);

 // bin now equals 'baz' because the $$store.updatable function
-// calls the first paramater everytime one of the subsequent paramaters
+// calls the first parameter everytime one of the subsequent parameters
 // emits an update.
 ```